10 Best U.S. Vacation Destinations for LGBTQ+ Families

 Lifeguard stand in Long Beach, California (Photo: @billcoons via Twenty20)

-Long Beach is just down the road from Los Angeles, but feels worlds away.
+Long Beach is just south of LA (it’s about 45 minutes from Santa Monica), but it feels worlds away.
 It’s like a quaint and quirky small town straight from a sitcom.
 And if you’re traveling with your furry family member, Long Beach has the only beach in L.A. county where your dog can run wild and free off-leash as long as it’s under voice control.
-There’s even an annual corgi beach party!
-Yes, really.

 2. Fort Lauderdale, Florida